eflautt/ga-data-science/lessons/lesson-14/readme.md

 1. Paris is a city like thing, so it contains shops and restaurants
 1. Paris is a capital city

-What we want to do is apply **dimensionality reduction** to find a few concepts per word (instead of _all_ of the possible contexts).
+What we want to do is apply **dimensionality reduction** to find a few concepts per word (instead of looking for _all_ of the possible contexts).

 In **LDA**, we could do this by identifying the topics a word was most likely to come from.

-In **word2vec**, we will traditionally replace the overlapping contexts by some concept that represents them.
+In **word2vec**, we will traditionally replace the overlapping contexts by some concept that represents both of them.

-Like other dimensionality reduction techniques, our goal is to identify correlated columns and replace them with a new column that represents those replaced.
+Like other dimensionality reduction techniques, our goal is to identify correlated columns and replace them with a new column that represents the columns we replaced.

-We replace columns ['_ is a city', '_ is a capital', 'I flew into _ today'] by a single column - 'IsACity' column.
+For example, we can replace columns ['_ is a city', '_ is a capital', 'I flew into _ today'] with a single column - 'IsACity' column.

 `word2vec` was originally presented as a deep learning model, but is more closely related to standard dimensionality reduction techniques.

-A common feature of `word2vec` is being able to ask what words are similar to each other.
+A common feature of `word2vec` is being able to ask which words are similar to each other?
 If we have data on multiple languages, a system like word2vec could also be used for translation.

 ![Word2Vec translation](./assets/images/word2vec-translation.png)